tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _class_ __APSRESTException__ extends  APSRuntimeException    [se.natusoft.osgi.aps.api.net.rpc.errors] {

->  This is a special exception that services can throw if they are intended to be available as REST services through the APSExternalProtocolExtender + APSRPCHTTPTransportProvider.
+This is a special exception that services can throw if they are intended to be available as REST services through the aps-external-protocol-extender + aps-ext-protocol-http-transport-provider.
 This allows for better control over status codes returned by the service call.

 __public APSRESTException(int httpStatusCode)__

->  Creates a new APSRESTException.
+Creates a new _APSRESTException_.

 _Parameters_